Isentress and Isentress HD

 More Information

 Isentress HD was approved in 2017.
-While the original formulation, Isentress, was well tolerated and highly effective, its twice-daily dose was seen by some as a relative inconvenience.
-According to DHHS HIV treatment guidelines, raltegravir was recently downgraded from a preferred component of an initial regimen in most individuals to a component of a regimen in only certain clinical situations due to the higher pill burden as well as the relatively lower genetic barrier against the development of resistance compared to second generation INSTIs.
+While the original formulation, Isentress, was well tolerated and highly effective, its twice-daily dose was considered by some as a relative inconvenience.
+According to HHS HIV treatment guidelines, raltegravir was downgraded from a preferred component of an initial regimen in most individuals to a component of a regimen in only certain clinical situations due to the higher pill burden as well as the relatively lower genetic barrier against the development of resistance compared to second generation INSTIs.
 Raltegravir-based regimens may be preferred for people with high cardiovascular risk.
-Raltegravir is a preferred drug for PEP (post-exposure prophylaxis—preventing HIV acquisition after a potential exposure) along with dolutegravir.
-Isentress is one of the preferred INSTI medications in HIV treatment guidelines for pregnancy, 400 mg twice a day in combination with 2 NRTIs.
-In pediatric HIV guidelines, Isentress was downgraded in 2017 from “preferred” to an “alternative” part of an initial regimen for children ages 6–12.
+Raltegravir along with Truvada or Descovy is a preferred drug regimen for PEP (post-exposure prophylaxis—preventing HIV acquisition after a potential exposure), as well as two other regimens: Biktarvy or Tivicay plus Truvada or Descovy.
+Isentress, but not Isentress HD, is one of the preferred INSTI medications in HIV treatment guidelines for pregnancy, 400 mg twice a day in combination with 2 NRTIs.
+In pediatric HIV guidelines, Isentress was downgraded in 2017 from “preferred” to an “alternative” part of an initial regimen for children ages 6–12, but the powder formulation remains a preferred initial regimen for newborn and infant treatment and PEP following birth.

 Doctor Comments